 Link: </Open_Sans.woff2>;rel=preload;as=font;type=font/woff2;crossorigin

-With Early Hints these resource can then start loading while the HTML is still being generated and then downloaded.
+With Early Hints these resources can then start loading while the HTML is still being generated and then downloaded.
 By the time the browser discovers that it needs the stylesheet, image, or font the resource may already have finished loading.

 View Early Hints in Chrome DevTools